vivianliu0/A-Star-Pathfinding-Visualization/README.md

-# A-Star-Pathfinding-Visualization
+# Pathfinding Visualization
-A visual simulation of the A* Pathfinding algorithm using Euclidean Heuristics
+A visual simulation of the A*, Dijkstra, and Bidirection Breadth First Search pathfinding algorithms